What is Fiber-To-The-Home service and how does it compare to other types of Internet service?

 We install new residential customers FOR FREE!
 When you sign up, we’ll schedule a short pre-installation consult to determine the following: placement & burial of your individual fiber-to-the-home, placement of utility house box on the home, & placement of modem & your router in the home.
 House boxes are approximately 5” x 8” and are typically mounted over the point of entry for a clean look.
 We will schedule your service installation approximately 2 weeks out, have the projected fiber path located for utilities, run & bury the fiber and complete a standard installation at no cost to you.
 The fiber line is plowed into the ground 4″-8″ deep via machine or by hand-digging depending on the individual situation.
 Fiber buried in landscaped areas will be located just under the landscaping materials, not buried.
-(Other installation services after initial installation or unique circumstances may incur special charges – please inquire if these might apply to your situation.)
+(Other installation services after initial installation, installation to rural locations or unique circumstances may incur special charges – please inquire if these might apply to your situation.)

 Installation of service varies from 2.5 – 4 hours, depending on services taken.
 We set specific appointment times instead of day-long “installation windows” because your time is valuable!

 If your home is already fiber-ready from a previous resident, the installation process may be shortened significantly.

 What equipment is provided and what do I need to supply?